 CWH initiated its Phragmites Control Program to slow the rapid spread of this invasive wetland plant and restore diverse wetland ecosystems.
 A five-year research study by CWH documented that once a pure stand of phragmites was eliminated, 65 beneficial species of plants emerged from the existing wetland seedbed.

-In the fall of 2018, CWH sprayed 213 properties in Talbot, Queen Anne’s, Kent, Dorchester and Anne Arundel counties to improve the biodiversity of more than 308 acres of wetlands.
+In 2019, CWH sprayed 219 properties in Anne Arundel, Caroline, Dorchester, Kent, Queen Anne’s and Talbot counties to eliminate phragmites and improve the biodiversity of hundreds of acres of wetlands.
 Phragmites will never disappear from Maryland’s shoreline, but by controlling its spread wetlands can be saved from further destruction.

 What is phragmites?

-Phragmites, also known as “common reed,” is a non-native, extremely invasive plant that thrives in either fresh or brackish wetland areas.
-Large plumes develop in the fall, sometimes growing ten to twelve feet tall.
+Also known as “common reed,” phragmites is a non-native, extremely invasive plant that thrives in either fresh or brackish wetland areas.
+Large plumes develop in the fall, sometimes growing 10 to 12 feet tall.
 Phragmites spreads rapidly through its rhizome system and can easily take over an entire wetland area in a matter of a few years.
-Because it grows so tall and dense, phragmites will choke out the beneficial wetland plants and therefore provides little value for wildlife.
+Because it grows so tall and dense, it will choke out the beneficial wetland plants and therefore provides little value for wildlife.